 - Eat a wide range of fresh, seasonal and spray free organic fruit, vegetables, nuts, seeds, eggs, seafood and meat.

 - Get at least 15-20 minutes of sunshine, movement and time spent in nature to boost Vitamin D levels, increase gut diversity, reduce stress levels and boost immunity.

 - Expose yourself to the outside world, stop being a clean freak and allow yourself to eat a carrot straight from the (organic) garden, play with your animals, do some gardening without gloves and open your windows.
 Bacteria are everywhere.

 - Begin to introduce small amounts of resistance starch (RS) to your diet as our bacteria feed on this.
 RS consumption leads to an increase in beneficial bacteria and a reduction in pathogenic bacteria.
-Begin eating cooked and cooled potatoes and other tubers (think potato salad), green bananas or plantains fried in ghee or coconut oil.
+Begin eating cooked and cooled organic white rice or plantains fried in ghee or coconut oil.

 - Begin to add the Changing Habits All Natural Probiotics into your diet in small doses daily.

 - Increasing the amount of prebioitic foods into your daily diet (such as onion, garlic, leek, sweet potato, plantains and asparagus)

 - Increase the amount of probiotic rich foods into your diet (such as homemade yoghurt, kefir, kombucha, sauerkraut and other cultured vegetables and dairy).

 - Changing Habits Hunter Gatherer Protocol to help get you on track to cleansing, nourishing and healing your body.

 - If you are in need of further guidance, support and education, please contact our Changing Habits nutritionists for additional advice.